contentful/live-preview/examples/gatsby/README.md

 ## 5. Running the project locally

-To run the project locally, you can use the `npm run dev` command.
+To run the project locally, you can use the `npm run develop` command.
 You can now use the live preview feature.